 D. Breen's MORPH 2012 Poster

 This research was performed in collaboration with the Dr. Frank Jülicher's Biological Physics Department at the Max Planck Institute for the Physics of Complex Systems and Dr. Christian Dahmann's Group at the Dresden University of Technology

 3D reconstruction of a Drosophila wing imaginal disc.
 Individual cells have been color-coded as a function of their apical cross-sectional area.
 Key units are in microns2.

 3D reconstruction of a Drosophila wing imaginal disc.
-Individual cells have been color-coded as a function of their length.
+Individual cells have been color-coded as a function of their height.
 Key units are in microns.

 3D reconstruction of a Drosophila wing imaginal disc.
 Individual cells have been color-coded as a function of their volume.
 Key units are in microns3.